top of page

 The Basics of Divorce in Australia

-In Australia, divorce is handled under the Family Law Act 1975, and the process is overseen by the Federal Circuit and Family Court of Australia.
-Australia follows a no-fault divorce system, which means the only ground for divorce is the irretrievable breakdown of the marriage, demonstrated by 12 months of separation.
+In Australia, divorce is governed by the Family Law Act 1975.
+The entire process is overseen by the Federal Circuit and Family Court of Australia.
+Notably, Australia follows a no-fault divorce system.
+This means the only ground for divorce is the irretrievable breakdown of the marriage.
+This is demonstrated by living separately for 12 months.

 What Does Separation Mean?

 Separation doesn’t always mean living in different homes.
-You can be separated under one roof, as long as you’re living separate lives.
-This can be a complex area, especially when children or financial matters are involved, and it’s often where people start to feel overwhelmed.
+You can still be separated while living under the same roof, as long as you’re leading separate lives.
+This can be a complex area.
+It becomes even more challenging when children or financial matters are involved.
+At this stage, many people start to feel overwhelmed.

 Applying for Divorce

-You can apply for divorce on your own (a sole application) or together with your spouse (a joint application).
+You can apply for divorce on your own, known as a sole application, or together with your spouse, called a joint application.
 The application is submitted online through the Commonwealth Courts Portal.
-If you have children under 18, the court will need to be satisfied that proper arrangements are in place for their care.
+If you have children under 18, the court needs to ensure that proper arrangements are in place for their care.

 What Divorce Doesn’t Cover

-It’s important to understand that divorce is separate from issues like property settlement, spousal maintenance, and parenting arrangements.
-These matters are handled separately and can be resolved before or after the divorce is finalised.
+It’s vital to understand that divorce is separate from issues like property settlement, spousal maintenance, and parenting arrangements.
+These matters are handled separately and can be resolved before or after the divorce is finalized.
+Understanding this distinction can save you time and stress.

 Why Professional Support Matters

-While the process may seem straightforward on paper, the emotional and practical realities of divorce are often anything but.
-From navigating paperwork to negotiating parenting plans or property division, having the right support can make all the difference.
+While the process may seem straightforward on paper, the emotional and practical realities of divorce often complicate things.
+From navigating the necessary paperwork to negotiating parenting plans or property division, having the right support can make all the difference.

-As family lawyers based in Melbourne, we work with individuals and families every day who are facing these challenges.
-Our goal is to help you move forward with clarity, confidence, and compassion.
+As family lawyers based in Melbourne, we help individuals and families every day who are facing these challenges.
+Our goal is to assist you in moving forward with clarity, confidence, and compassion.

 Ready to Talk?